The story advances and the ordeal upgrades.

 I had to find answers to the questions that were killing me from inside.

 I began with the laptop.
-First, I opened Google Chrome for internet search history.
+First, I opened Google Chrome for the internet search history.
 I found something really weird there.
 It didn’t make sense at all.
-The search history, which was a week older than the incident felt like a time machine.
+The search history, which was a week older than the incident, felt like a time machine.
 The search would have been normal if it was performed after the incident.